ocaml/opam/README.md

 In order to run the test you should run:

 ```
-ocp-get-server --debug
+make tests-runserver
 ```

 This will run the server in debug mode.
 It will show the IP address it is listening to.
+If this address is different of `127.0.0.1` you should set the environment variable `LOCALHOST` accordingly.

-You can open an other terminal and run:
+You can then open a new terminal window and run:

 ```
 make tests